wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Searching_1-0.md

 ``DeviceA*``        | All three streams returned.
 ``humidity*``       | No streams returned.

 The ``skip`` and ``count`` parameters determine which items are returned when a large number of them match the ``query`` criteria. ``count`` indicates the maximum number of items returned.
 The maximum value of the ``count`` parameter is 1000. ``skip`` indicates the number of matched items to skip over before returning matching items.
-You use the skip parameter when more items match the search criteria than can be returned in a single call.
+Use the skip parameter when more items match the search criteria than can be returned in a single call.

 The ``orderby`` parameter is supported for searching both streams and types.
 It returns the result in sorted order.
 The default value for ``orderby`` parameter is ascending order.
 You can change it to descending order by specifying ``desc`` alongside the orderby field value.
 It can be used in conjunction with ``query``, ``skip``, and ``count`` parameters.